natereid72/armory/agent.md

 Create a namespace for the Agent to run in: ```kubectl create ns spin-agent```

 Create a service account, clusterrole, and clusterrolebinding for the Agent.
-Apply the following manifest:
+Apply the following manifest in your spin-agent namespace:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1